1980is/rhcsa-9/Software management.md

 ``dnf search htop``
 ``dnf search all htop``
 ``dnf update`` The same as ``dnf upgrade``.
 The "update" is an alias for "upgrade".
+``dnf group install`` Only mandatory and default packages are installed, to see optional packages use ``dnf group info`` and to install with all optional packages do ``dnf group install --with-optional``
 ``dnf group list`` See group packages that you can install.
+``dnf group list hidden`` Some groups are normally only installed through environment groups and not seperately, and for that reason don't show when using ``dnf group list``

 ### History
 ``dnf history``